bbauska/JS-1Liners-JS/README.md

 dayOfYear(new Date()); // Result: 272
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4 id="7">7.
-Capitalise a String</h4>
+Capitalize a String</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Javascript doesn't have an inbuilt capitalise function, so we can use the following
+<p>Javascript doesn't have an inbuilt capitalize function, so we can use the following
 code for the purpose.</p>
 <pre>
 const capitalize = str => str.charAt(0).toUpperCase() + str.slice(1)